bcgov/mds/docs/verifiable_credentials.md

 Current Limitations:

-- If the User chooses NOT to accept the credential to their wallet, Core-api will recieve a `problem-report` message
+- If the User chooses NOT to accept the credential to their wallet, core-api will recieve a `problem-report` message
 - The existence of this problem report should show in the Minespace and Core UI, as well as the text description contained in the problem-report
 - Controls and endpoints should be built to allow for a new credential-offer when a problem report has been received on a previous offer

-## OCA Bundle.
+## OCA Bundle

 The Overlay Capture Architechture (OCA) bundle for this credential is hosted [here](https://github.com/bcgov/aries-oca-bundles/tree/main/OCABundles/schema).
 The OCA bundle provides infomation on how the credential should be presented, including backgroun colors, labels, data-typing, and localization.
 If the credential is updated, the OCA bundle may need to be updated to match.